saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 - Abstract methods in interface don't require "abstract" keyword unlike abstract classes.
 - kotlin/Java support multiple inheritance ONLY for interfaces and not for classes.
 - In Java we extend a class and implement an interface.
-- from Java 8 onwards interface can have defined methdos, this allows to change interface without breaking code.
+- From Java 8 onwards interface can have defined methods, this allows to change interface without breaking code.

 ```kotlin